 Figure 1: Comparison of trend line fit vs "correct" fit (in red).
 The two are practically indistinguishable, which should help students realize the limits of this method for measuring gravity.
-Despite having an R-value of .9938 the result isn't 99.38% accurate, which students may try to tell you.
-A reasonable reporting might be $g=-10.2\pm.4$ m/s2, $v0=-0.1\pm0.1$ m/s (though the uncertainties are likely even larger).
+Despite having an R-value of .9938 the result isn't 99.38% accurate, which students will try to tell you.
+A reasonable reporting might be g=-10.2 \pm .4 m/s2, v0=-0.1 \pm 0.1 m/s (though the uncertainties are likely even larger).

-Note on R: this value is only useful for sociology or an experiment where no correlation is known to exist.
+Note on R^2 : this value is only useful for sociology or an experiment where no correlation is known to exist.
 It does not comment on the uncertainty of the slope or intercept in any meaningful way.
 They may argue that a low R-value will tell you if the data is inconsistent, but at that point it will be visually obvious as well.
 They don't need this number.
 Ever.

-Lab 1.2: Gravity and Air Resistance
+Lab 1.2: An Improved Galileo's Experiment: Correction due to Air Resistance